alessandro-bugatti/vsgl2/README.md

 ### MacOS

-To install vsgl2 on MacOs devices:
+To install vsgl2 on MacOS devices:

-1. Install CodeBlocks [here](http://www.codeblocks.org/downloads) if you want, but I don't recommend it because MacOs version is very unstable.
+1. Install CodeBlocks [here](http://www.codeblocks.org/downloads) if you want, but I don't recommend it because MacOS version is very unstable.
 Instead of using CodeBlocks you can compile using g++ in the terminal (see below) and code using a text editor like SublimeText, Atom, Vim (only for pros), Emacs...

 2. If you haven't got it, install [homebrew](https://brew.sh/index_it.html):